misolarcasero.com

 Because in the end it consists of that, in heating a lot of water very quickly.

-Operation of a solar heater
+How a solar heater works?

 There are many determining circumstances that make a solar water heater better or worse.